Luzefiru/odin-mini-message-board/README.md

 # odin-mini-message-board

-A mini-message board built with Express.js and the EJS templating engine.
+A mini-message board built with Express.js and the EJS templating engine, deployed with a Platform as a Service (PaaS).

 # Deploying on [Render.com](render.com)